 Having decided to move back from homework set via Microsoft Teams to the traditional pen and paper, from April 2023, our homework will be set via a homework book or folder.
 Children will be set homework weekly, excluding holidays.
-Elements of homework, in particular maths, may be set on an online program called SumDog

-The homework will be explained and discussed in class before being set; it may be a continuation of classwork or maths games already familiar to your child.
+The homework will be explained and discussed in class before being set; it may be a continuation of classwork already familiar to your child.
 It is our intention to send work home that consolidates the children's learning in class.
 There will be a clear explanation/reminder from the teacher of what is expected.